LastLeaf/fw.mpa/doc/api.md

 Client side: the sub-page object.

 * `page.tmpl` (Read-Only) The templates.
-It's a hash from tmpl ID to Handlebars rendering functions.
+It's a hash from tmpl ID to Handlebars rendering functions (and json objects in the tmpl file).
 * `page.tmpl.i18n(text)` The i18n function, translating the provided text.
 * `page.readyState` (Read-Only) The ready state of this page.
 * `page.destroyed` (Read-Only) Whether this page is destroyed.
 Remember to check it in async callbacks!